Updated December 2017

 What do these passages say?

-If God answered every prayer exactly how we wanted it, when we wanted it, He would not be God, He would be a ‘wish-granting factory’.
-I think what we can learn from these passages is that God is not a wish-granting factory.
+If God answered every prayer exactly how we wanted it, when we wanted it, He would not be God, nor a good Father.
+He would be a ‘wish-granting factory’.
+We’ve learnt that:

 He longs for us to ask for what He desires for us.
 Such prayers are only possible through faith.
 Faith knows the character of God.